rodrimati1992/type_level/type_level_values/docs/attribute_const_constructor.md

 This macro generates 2 items by default (this can be overriden):

 - \<ConstConstructor>:
-    A type with all the generic parameters of the deriving types except for the ConstType parameter, which when provided a ConstType parameter
+    A type representing the deriving type without the ConstValue-parameter.
-    (user_traits::ApplyConstParam_) returns the deriving type.<br>
     Eg:the ConstConstructor RectangleCC<T> for the type Rectangle<T,Const>.

 - \<TypeAlias>: